List of Red Dwarf episodes: Red Dwarf: Back to Earth (2009)

 In 2009, UKTV channel Dave screened three new 25-minute specials to celebrate the 21st anniversary of the show.
 The new episodes form part of an effort by Dave to screen more original programming, instead of just repeats.
 The specials were made up of a three-part story, "Back to Earth", as well as a "Making-of" special.
 Originally, there were to be two episodes, a "Making-of" and a live show titled Red Dwarf: Unplugged.
 However, according to Robert Llewellyn on Twitter, the Live Show had been cancelled due to time and money, and that there would be three episodes instead.
-As with series 7, these episodes were not filmed in front of a live studio audience; however, like the seventh series, it was shown to an audience at a later date to record the audience laughter.
+As with series 7, these episodes were not filmed in front of a live studio audience.